vtcs5204/23f/project.md

 ### Milestones

-- Project Proposal (9/15 11:59pm): Send us a short email describing your project idea, how you plan to evaluate it, and your teammate (if applicable).
+- Project Proposal (9/15 11:59pm): Share a brief proposal describing your project idea, how you plan to evaluate it, and your teammate.

-- Midterm Project Report (TBA): Send us a draft of your project report, focusing on the motivation and design of your system, sans an evaluation.
+- Midterm Project Report (11/3 11:59pm): Share your project report, focusing on the design and implementation of your system, an initial evaluation, etc.

 - Final Project Report and demo (TBD): Send us a complete version of your write up, including improvements upon the draft plus an evaluation of your system.